 Ukulele, Singers, and Acoustic Instruments

-Happy Holidays, our next sing along will be in Encore Theater on Saturday, December 10 at 2:30 pm.
-If you have a bell bring it and join our fun!
-Our holiday program includes sections of winter songs, Hanukkah, Christmas, and Kwanzaa.
+Guys and Gals, our next sing along, will be in Encore Theater on Sunday, April 30 at 7:30 pm.
+The theme is names of Guys and Gals.
 Our programs are free, though we usually request a donation for the Benevolent Care Fund.

 Come play with us — We meet weekly for practice on Tuesdays, 3:30 – 4:30 pm at the Encore Theater or via Zoom.
 For information contact Becky Hedin, Director, at firstname.lastname@example.org.